-Each year The Royal Canadian Geographical Society hosts the College of Fellows Annual Dinner, its largest fundraising event of the year, to raise critical support for its broadly-educational programming initiatives.
+Each year the Royal Canadian Geographical Society hosts the College of Fellows Annual Dinner, its largest fundraising event of the year, to raise critical support for its educational programming initiatives.

-With COVID-19 limiting large group gatherings, the Society decided to take the event digital, producing an hour-long made-for-broadcast special, dubbed the Fellows Show, which was aired online and across Canadian Geographic‘s social media platforms.
+With COVID-19 limiting large group gatherings, the Society has taken the event virtual, producing a one-hour made-for-broadcast special, dubbed the Fellows Show, which is streamed live on YouTube and Facebook.

 Watch the 2021 Fellows Show!

 A star-studded gathering of Royal Canadian Geographical Society luminaries convened for the second annual virtual variety show on Nov.
 17, 2021.
 It was fitting that the celebration fell on GIS Day.
 “Happy Geography Awareness Week, everyone!” said host and Fellow Aliya Jasmine, a Canadian broadcast journalist now working as a host for NBC in Los Angeles.

 “While it is unfortunate that we couldn’t see you all in person, we’re certain we’ll all be able to gather in Ottawa in November 2022 for the Society’s biggest gala yet.
 We have two years to make up for!” said RCGS CEO John Geiger, who joined the show from the headquarters at 50 Sussex Drive, Ottawa, to welcome 74 new members to the College of Fellows.

 Louie Kamookak Medal winner Gurdeep Pandher, known as an educator and performer, got the proceedings off to a rousing start with a Bhangra performance from his home near Lake Laberge, Yukon.